rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section4.md

 ### Defining a Class

 You can create a class in Python using the `class` keyword.
-It can contain any number of functions, which are mostly bound to a specific object/instance of a class and hence are called `bound methods` or simply `methods`.
+It can contain any number of functions, which are mostly bound to a specific object/instance of a class and hence are called `bound methods` or simply `methods`. *(Python also has class methods and static methods.
+Beyond scope for this workshop).*

-The class names in Python are the only exception to naming and use the CamelCase style.
+The class names in Python are the only exception to naming conventions that you've seen.
+Class names use the `CamelCase` style.

 ```python
 class ClassName: